 3. Offer In-Store Exclusives

 At the end of the day, exclusivity is what sets you apart from your competitors.
-If they’re all selling the same things and some of them price cheaper, there’s no real reason for people to select buying from your retail location over purchasing something for less money on the internet.
+If they’re all selling the same things and some of them are priced cheaper, there’s no real reason for people to select buying from your retail location over purchasing something for less money on the internet.

 You need to have things that nobody else has, and make them available exclusively in your retail stores.